BinomialLLC/basis_universal/README.md

 The C/C++ encoder and transcoder libraries can be compiled to native code or WebAssembly (web or WASI), and all encoder/transcoder features can be accessed from JavaScript via a C++ wrapper library which optionally supports [WASM multithreading](https://web.dev/articles/webassembly-threads) for fast encoding in the browser.
 [WASM WASI](https://wasi.dev/) builds, for the command line tool and the encoder/transcoder as a WASI module using a pure C API, are also supported.

+Full Python support for encoding/transcoding is now available, supporting native or WASM modules, but is still in the early stages of development.

+## DDS Transcoding Support

 The transcoder module (in v2.5) now fully supports reading and transcoding LDR .DDS files in a variety of formats (BC1-7 and numerous 1/2/3/4 channel uncompressed formats).
-It supports DX9 and DX10 format files, cubemaps, texture arrays, mipmaps, etc. The .DDS transcoder supports near-lossless transcoding to ASTC LDR 4x4, and real-time encoding to ETC1/2, PVRTC1, etc. This new feature for v2.5 permits standard .DDS files to be easily deployed to any GPU device/API/etc.
+It supports DX9 and DX10 format files, cubemaps, texture arrays, mipmaps, etc. The .DDS transcoder supports near-lossless transcoding to ASTC LDR 4x4, and real-time encoding to ETC1/2, PVRTC1, etc. This new feature for v2.5 permits standard .DDS files to be easily deployed to any GPU device/API/etc. The encoder library, command line tool, and UI tool can also create .DDS files in a variety of formats, and for development/testing .KTX2 files can be exported to .DDS files.

-Full Python support for encoding/transcoding is now available, supporting native or WASM modules, but is still in the early stages of development.

 License/Legal
 -------------